• Skip to primary navigation

 And all he said was, “Thank you.”

-I’ve been guy.
+I’ve this guy.
 I get it.
-See, publicly, he was just playing role, rejecting the feminine, right?
-But secretly he was waiting for to express himself, to be seen, to be heard, and he needed was another man holding him accountable and creating a safe for him to feel, and the transformation was instant.
-I loved this experience, because it showed that transformation is possible, even over direct messages.
+See, publicly, he was just his role, rejecting the feminine, right?
+But secretly he was waiting for permission to himself, to be seen, to be heard, and all he needed was man holding him accountable and creating a safe space for him to feel, and the transformation instant.
+I loved this experience, because it showed me transformation is possible, even over direct messages.
 So I wanted to figure out how could reach more men, but of course none of them following me.

 (Laughter)